mayflower/oxid-bepado/Readme.md

 ## License

-The Mayflower OXID-Bepado-Modules code is subject to the GPLv3 for compatibility with OXID eShop Community Edition (see [GPLv3](docs/license.md)) and subject to a proprietary license for the OXID eShop Enterprise Edition.
+The Mayflower OXID-Bepado-Modules code is subject to the [GPLv3](docs/license.md) for compatibility with OXID eShop Community Edition and subject to a proprietary license for the OXID eShop Enterprise Edition.

 ### Users of OXID Enterprise Edition